gopro/labs/docs/control/hdri/README.md

 <!-- <img src="https://gopro.github.io/labs/control/hdri/presetQR.png" alt="Preset"><br> -->
 <br>

+## On camera Setup

+Go to the Menu -> Preferences -> General, scroll down to 360 Photo Format, and select .JPG (rather than .36P).

 ## Using HDRI Preset

 After scanning the above two QR Codes, to run HDRI mode, select the new HDRI preset from the photo menu.